pgadmin-org/pgadmin4/docs/en_US/query_tool.rst

 .. image:: images/query_tool.png
     :alt: Query tool window

 You can open multiple copies of the Query tool in individual tabs simultaneously.
 To close a copy of the Query tool, click the *X* in the upper-right hand corner of the tab bar.

 The Query Tool features two panels:

 * The upper panel displays the *SQL Editor*.
 You can use the panel to enter, edit, or execute a query.
+It also shows the *History* tab which can be used to view the queries that have been executed in the session, and a *Scratch Pad* which can be used to hold text snippets during editing.
+If the Scratch Pad is closed, it can be re-opened (or additional ones opened) by right-clicking in the SQL Editor and other panels and adding a new panel.
 * The lower panel displays the *Data Output* panel.
-The tabbed panel displays the result set returned by a query, information about a query's execution plan, server messages related to the query's execution, and a history of the queries invoked in the SQL Editor.
+The tabbed panel displays the result set returned by a query, information about a query's execution plan, server messages related to the query's execution and any asynchronous notifications received from the server.

 **The Query Tool Toolbar**

 The *Query Tool* toolbar uses context-sensitive icons that provide shortcuts to frequently performed tasks.
-If an icon is highlighted, the option is enabled; if the icon is grayed-out, the task is disabled.
+If an icon is highlighted, the option is enabled;
+if the icon is grayed-out, the task is disabled.
 Please note that disabled icons may support functionality accessed via the :ref:`data editor <editgrid>`.

 .. image:: images/query_toolbar.png
     :alt: Query tool toolbar